DiamondLightSource/islatu/docs/source/process_xrr.rst

     normalisation:
       #choose whether to normalise the final intensity profile by the maximum value
       maxnorm: True

+    adjustments:
+      #use this section to define adjusments needed for specific cases, for example here to instruct islatu to use the delta angle for the theta calculations.
+      new_axis_name: 'diff1delta'
+      new_axis_type: 'tth'

     rebin:
       # Number of bins to place q-vectors into.
 These bins are linearly spaced in q